js1972/learning-scalaz/docs/15/b.md

 scala> def sequenceList[F[_]: Applicative, A](xs: List[F[A]]): F[List[A]] =
          xs.foldRight(List.empty[A].point[F])((a, b) => ^(a, b)(_ :: _))

-warning: there were 1 feature warning(s); re-run with -feature for details
 sequenceList: [F[_], A](xs: List[F[A]])(implicit evidence\$1: scalaz.Applicative[F])F[List[A]]
 ```